1Ltd/Tesr/docs/vault.md

 repeat of the nonce would have catastrophic consequences for the confidentiality of the ciphertext, NIST strongly recommends not exceeding 2<sup>32</sup>
 invocations when using random nonces with GCM.
-As such, the security of the Aegis vault also relies on the assumption that this limit is never exceeded.
+As such, the security of the Tesser vault also relies on the assumption that this limit is never exceeded.
-This is a reasonable assumption to make, because it's highly unlikely that an Aegis user will ever come close to saving the vault 2<sup>32</sup> times.
+This is a reasonable assumption to make, because it's highly unlikely that an Tesser user will ever come close to saving the vault 2<sup>32</sup> times.

 _Switching to a nonce misuse-resistant cipher like AES-GCM-SIV or a cipher with a larger (192 bits) nonce like XChaCha-Poly1305 will be considered in the